wp-plugins/xili-language/readme.txt

 * xili-language provides also series of functions which can be *hooked* in the functions.php file of the theme that you create i.e. for a multilingual cms like website.
 * With **xili-tidy-tags** [plugin here](http://wordpress.org/extend/plugins/xili-tidy-tags/), it is now possible to display sub-selection (cloud) of **tags** according language.
 With [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/) plugin (beta), it is easier to create or update online, via admin UI, the files .mo of each language.
 * xili-language plugin **does not create addition tables in the database**. xili-language simply makes proper use of the taxonomy tables and postmeta table offered by WordPress to define language and link items between them.
 Because xili-language plugin does not modify deeply the post edit UI, it is possible to use **iPhone / iPod Touch** Wordpress app to prepare and draft the post.
+* **Documentation**:  A new [table](http://dev.xiligroup.com/?p=1432) summarizes all the technical features (widgets, template tags, functions and hooks) of this powerful plugin for personalized CMS created by webmaster.
+* Check out the [screenshots](http://wordpress.org/extend/plugins/xili-language/screenshots/) to see it in action.

 = 1.4.1 =
 * Browser's window title now translated for categories (`wp_title()`).
 Option in post edit UI to auto-search linked posts in other languages - [see this post](http://dev.xiligroup.com/?p=1498).